-Looking to fill up in style this weekend?
+Looking to fill up in style during the Lunar New Year?
 Manchester is glittered with fantastic Chinese restaurants, from the high-end authentic kitchens, to those putting a modern twist on classic dishes.
-Whatever your flavour, we’ve rounded up the best Chinese restaurants in Manchester to try this weekend.
+Whatever your flavour, we’ve rounded up the best Chinese restaurants in Manchester that you need to try.

 1. Blue Eyed Panda, Ancoats

 Blue Eyed Panda is an Ancoats fave thanks to their huge menu of authentic Chinese grub.
 Even after being subject to multiple break-ins over lockdown, the restaurant displays true Northern grit – and is well worthy of your custom as the storm rages on.
-Think Szechaun dishes, classic sweet and sour chicken, and even vegan steak.
+Think Szechuan dishes, classic sweet and sour chicken, and even vegan steak.
 Blue Eyed Panda, 3 Jersey St, Ancoats, M4 6JA.

 2. Tattu, City Centre

 One of Manchester’s most divine restaurants, Tattu creates beautiful Chinese-inspired dishes, enjoyed in their ever-decadent Spinningfields venue underneath their indoor cherry blossom.
 Bringing an experience like no other to the city, the restaurant is one of few high-end (and seriously Instagrammable) that focuses on Chinese cuisine, making it very special indeed.
 Tattu, 3 Hardman Square, Gartside St, M3 3EB.

 3. Sweet Mandarin, Northern Quarter

 One of the city’s most loved Chinese restaurants, Sweet Mandarin is a bit of a family affair – run by three sisters who create traditional Chinese cuisine – you guessed it – family-style.
 The food is so delicious, even Gordon Ramsay is a fan, and the menu promises traditional favourites such as aromatic crispy duck, satay chicken and sichaun beef.
 Sweet Mandarin, 19 Copperas St, M4 1HS.

 4. WowYauChow, Altrincham